 Sharing your scholarship online and getting the word out to your networks has the potential to boost citations, and it can help the journal's usage statistics.
 Check out this list of easy steps you can take to promote your work.

-The University of Wisconsin Press does not allow open online distribution of final articles on author websites or institutional repositories.
-We do allow posting a short abstract of your article on your professional website, along with a link to the UWP journal webpage.
+The University of Wisconsin Press does not allow distribution of final article PDFs on author websites or via email.
+We encourage you to post a short abstract of your article on your professional website, along with a link to the article from www.uwpress.org.
+We also allow the posting of preprints to institutional repositories.
 Our mission as a university press is to share with the reading public the fruits of academic research and writing.
 We take that mission seriously, as we must the fiduciary responsibility we have to the university and the state of Wisconsin.
-To stay viable we must recover our materials and labor costs through sales of the works we publish.
-We strive to maintain a balance between our mission and our mandate, but this fragile balance would quickly be upset were our publications to be made freely available.
-We very much hope that you understand our position and our concern.
+To stay viable, we must recover our material and labor costs through sales of the works we publish.
+We strive to maintain a balance between our mission and our mandate.